 Method #1: Indirect Cash Flow

-This method is usually used for small businesses as it’s fairly straight forward.
-When building out a cash flow statement the indirect way, you choose a period of time and start with your net income, then make changes, like expenses and bills paid, to see how much you have on hand.
+The indirect cash flow method is commonly used by small businesses, as it’s fairly straightforward.
+When building out a cash flow statement using the indirect method, you choose a period of time and start with your net income, then make changes, like expenses and bills paid, to see how much you have on hand.

 Method #2: Direct Cash Flow